khamada611/scapy_to_openpyx_sample/README.md

 #python scapy_to_xls_httpsampple.py [pcap filename] [port] [excel filename(option)]
 python scapy_to_xls_http_sample.py sample.pcap 80 output.xlsx
 ```
 This repository includes sample capture file(sample.pcap).
-In this example ,  this program makes get output.xlsx.
+In this example ,  this program makes output.xlsx.
 If you capture another HTTP, you can analyze your HTTP traffic.

 Sample pcap is captured file I accessed kame.net

-## About these source code
+## About source code

 |Filename|Description|
 |:-----------|:------------|